GreenBizKPI

 Key capabilities

-• Owner View / Advisor View dual-mode across every page
+• Owner View / Advisor View dual-mode across every page, with comparison-column charts (this year vs last year) throughout

 • 13-week cash forecast with prior-year seasonality